- Free half term activity days at stations along the West Coast route for train fans aged 5 to 11

 This February, ditch the duck pond, turn off the tablet and give your little locomotive lovers the chance to see how the railway really works.
 ‘Rookies Academy’ activity days will offer children aged 5 to 11 a range of exciting experiences*, including the chance to:

 - Learn how to dispatch trains from the platform

 - Meet a train driver for a tour of the driver’s cab onboard a Virgin Train

-Book your place on our website from 15th October https://www.virgintrains.co.uk/rookies
+Book your place on the Virgin Trains website from 8th February: www.virgintrains.co.uk/rookies